Where Sycophancy Thrives, Innovation Dies

 The coaching mindset: kryptonite for sycophants

-The International Coaching Federation, the pre-eminent certification body for professional executive coaches, has done a lot of work around describing the mindset that coaches must employ to help their clients reach their goals.
-But coaching mindset can also be applied to leadership.
+The International Coaching Federation, the pre-eminent certification body for professional executive coaches, has done a lot of work around describing the mindset that coaches must employ to help their clients reach their goals, but a coaching mindset can also be applied to leadership.

 Herminia Ibarra, a professor of organizational behavior at the London Business School, and Anne Scoular, an associate scholar at the University of Oxford, may have put it best in a recent article in the Harvard Business Review: